 uncertainties in the situation and will withhold judgement until the

-spacecraft imaging---are even visible in Earth-based telescopes.
+by spacecraft imaging---are even visible in Earth-based telescopes.

 Instead, the patterns conspicuous from Earth are large-scale

-surface, causing continuous small changes in appearance.
+easily across the surface, causing continuous small changes in

 An example of the best maps of Mars produced by Earth-based telescopes